jrochkind/texts/search_compare/article.md

           </tr>
 </table>

-As you can see, while 414 total responses seems like a good number, it results in a very small sample size for each pairing.
-For example, Summon was matched up against Primo only 48 times in which the user made a selection (rather than abandoning the window).
+While 414 total responses may seem like a healthy number, it results in a very small sample size for each pairing.
+For example, Summon was matched up against Primo only 48 times in which the user made a selection.
 Of those 48 times, Summon was chosen 17 times, Primo 13 times, and 18 ties ("Can't Decide/About the Same").

 How do we know if this is a significant indication of preference, or just random variation?
-Again, we use the one-sample Z test with an alpha of 0.05, calculated for each pairing, with .5 as the null-hypothesis (no preference), and considering only active selections ("Can't Decide/About the Same" is not included in analysis).
+Again, we use the one-sample Z test with an alpha of 0.05, calculated for each pairing, with .5 as the null-hypothesis (no preference), and considering only active selections.

 Using this analysis, the *only* pairings that achieve statistical significance are: